TEXT WISH TO 70111 TO DONATE £3 A MONTH

-Speak to the child's health or social care professional, who will be able to submit a referral on the child's behalf.
-If you have any questions about the process, give us a call on 0118 304 3368 or email email@example.com and we'll be happy to help.
+Speak to the child's health, social care or education professional, who will be able to submit a referral on the child's behalf.
+If you have any questions about the process, give us a call on 0118 304 3368 or email [email protected] and we'll be happy to help.

 What is a wish?

 Our wishes give seriously ill children the chance to do something extraordinary.
 For many children, it's an opportunity to choose something just for them – a once-in-a-lifetime experience.

 Every wish is as unique as the child who created it.
-Our Wish Visitors, who are a team of specially-trained volunteers, speak to the child and spend time with them to find out what matters most to them in the world, and what matters most to them about their wish.
+Our Wish Makers, who are a team of specially-trained volunteers, speak to the child and spend time with them to find out what matters most to them in the world, and what matters most to them about their wish.

 We’re keen to get the wish capture experience right, because a child’s wish is a precious gift that helps build lasting memories, confidence and resilience.

 Tough times lead a child to be eligible for a wish, and families often suffer as a result of a child being seriously ill, which is why it's important for us to include them in a child’s wish, too.